Data protection policy

 - Transfer of personal data within our infrastructure should be done in a secure manner.

-- Personal data should stay inside the European Union, unless requested by a customer.
+- Personal data should stay inside the European Union, unless transfer outside of the EU is explicitly requested by a customer.

-- Extra copies of personal data from systems with customer data should be avoided unless strictly needed, and if copies are being made the CEO should be informed.
+- Extra copies of personal data from systems with customer data should be avoided unless strictly needed, and if copies are being made the CTO should be informed.

 Data that can be used to identify an individual should not be sent over email, unless prior explicit or implicit consent has been received.
 An implicit consent can be in the form of receiving an error report from a customer, and thus replies to that error report with details about the specific case are allowed.